 AI works best when used across multiple data sources and or organisations.
 For example, drone imagery can be combined with other organisational systems like asset registers to improve the level of the information.
-Imagery captured by drones is assessed in tandem with the statistical risk models to gauge the actual condition of an asset.
+Imagery captured by drones is assessed in tandem with the statistical risk models to gauge the actual conditions of an asset.
 The unstructured data analysis validates the theoretical model, which then trains itself.

 Machine learning is also a core part of AI.
-Learning without any kind of supervision requires an ability to identify patterns in streams of inputs, whereas learning with adequate supervision involves classification and numerical regressions.
+Learning without any kind of supervision requires an ability to identify patterns in streams of inputs.
+Whereas learning with adequate supervision involves classification and numerical regressions.

 Machine learning is being used in the management of climate change.
-Predictions concerning weather patterns, floods, droughts, and asset failures are thus more reliable because the impact of weather on field assets is continually analysed in real time.
+Predictions concerning weather patterns, floods, droughts, and asset failures are thus more reliable.
+Because the impact of weather on-field assets is continually analysed in real-time.

 Once this occurs it has the possibility to change all parts of our businesses.

-David Nixon has worked in industry for over 30 years across a variety of utilities, engineering and business consultancies.
+David Nixon has worked in the industry for over 30 years across a variety of utilities, engineering and business consultancies.
 David currently acts as director and advisor to a variety of organisations across Australia. firstname.lastname@example.org